Aaron Dessner: The National

 Dessner has production credits on all of the band's albums since Alligator.
 The majority of both High Violet and Trouble Will Find Me were recorded in his garage studio behind his house in Brooklyn, and Alligator and Boxer were partially recorded in his attic and in his sister's attic, which is on the same street in Brooklyn.
-Most recently, he produced Sleep Well Beast and I Am Easy To Find in his upstate New York studio, Long Pond.

 Big Red Machine

 In 2008, Dessner sent Justin Vernon an instrumental sketch of a song called "Big Red Machine" for the compilation album Dark Was the Night.
 Vernon wrote a song to it, interpreting the Big Red Machine title as a heart.
 After 10 years, the pair formed a band called Big Red Machine, and on August 31, 2018, released a self-titled album.
 The record was produced by Vernon and Dessner with longtime collaborator Brad Cook and engineered by Jonathan Low primarily at Dessner's studio Long Pond in Upper Hudson Valley, New York.

-The duo released a second studio album How Long Do You Think Its Gonna Last? on August 27, 2021.
+The duo released a second studio album How Long Do You Think It's Gonna Last? on August 27, 2021.
 The album was produced by Dessner and featured many guests and many of his previous collaborators, including Ben Howard, Sharon Van Etten, and Taylor Swift.